-The following are a summary of relevant limits approved for 2020/21:
+The following are a summary of relevant limits approved for 2021/22:

-- Banks with over 20% UK government ownership up to £15m. - Banks and Building Societies with required credit rating up to £10m for up to two years. - Money Market Funds with AAA Fitch rating up to £10m. - Local Authorities up to £5m (or the lower of 10% of net budget per authority, or 10% of Council Tax requirement) - UK Government Debt Management Office unlimited investment.
+Banks with over 20% UK government ownership - up to £15m.

+- Banks and Building Societies with required credit rating up to £10m for up to two years. - Money Market Funds with AAA Fitch rating up to £10m. - Local Authorities up to £5m (or 10% of Council Tax requirement if lower) - UK Government Debt Management Office unlimited investment.